Jammy2211/PyAutoLens/README.md

 img = im.load('basic', pixel_scale=0.05)

 # In the first phase we attempt to fit the lens light with an EllipticalSersicLP.
-phase1 = ph.LensPlanePhase(lens_galaxy=gp.GalaxyPrior(elliptical_sersic=light_profiles.EllipticalSersicLP),
+phase1 = ph.LensProfilePhase(lens_galaxy=gp.GalaxyPrior(elliptical_sersic=light_profiles.EllipticalSersicLP),
                           optimizer_class=nl.MultiNest)

 # In the second phase we remove the lens light found in the first phase and try to fit just the source.
 To do this we
-# extend LensAndSourcePlanePhase class and override two methods.
+# extend LensMassAndSourceProfilePhase class and override two methods.
-class LensAndSubtractedPlanePhase(ph.LensAndSourcePlanePhase):
+class LensAndSubtractedPlanePhase(ph.LensMassAndSourceProfilePhase):
     # The modify image method provides a way for us to modify the image before a phase starts.
     def modify_image(self, image, previous_results):
         # The image is the original image we are trying to fit.
 Previous results is a list of results from previous